 In severe cases, the heart can enlarge and other symptoms of heart failure can also occur.
 Severe cases of aortic regurgitation also need to be watched closely.

 The Bentall procedure takes around five hours.

-His advocate, Madhuvan Dutt told The Wire that so far, three applications have been filed with respect to Rahman’s medical treatment in Mathura court but to no avail.
+His advocate, Madhuvan Dutt told The Wire that so far, three applications have been filed with respect to Rehman’s medical treatment in Mathura court but to no avail.

-The first application to provide adequate medical treatment for Rahman’s heart illness was filed in Mathura court on December 22, 2020.
-The Additional District Judge had ruled, “Do the needful,” which Dutt says was very vague and hence did not help with Rahman’s treatment as the jail superintendent did not make any changes.
+The first application to provide adequate medical treatment for Rehman’s heart illness was filed in Mathura court on December 22, 2020.
+The Additional District Judge had ruled, “Do the needful,” which Dutt says was very vague and hence did not help with Rehman’s treatment as the jail superintendent did not make any changes.

 The order states, “The police have said that the accused has been taken to Agra and is being treated in the district hospital.
 Presently his health is satisfactory.
 In the facts and circumstances of the said case, the accused is not granted interim bail.
 This application has been disposed of.”